yxiZo/mini_webpack/slides.md

 # Navigation

-Hover on the bottom-left corner to see the navigation's controls panel, [learn more](https://sli.dev/guide/navigation.html)
+Hover on the bottom-left corner to see the navigation's controls panel

 ### Keyboard Shortcuts